 1. Get your admin in order

 It can be great fun picking things like which website template you might use or which plants to pop on your desk, but before all that happens you need to tick some major admin boxes.
 The Fair Work Ombudsman have a handy guide on how to navigate work as a contract freelancer so you can stick to the rules (and the people you work with can too).
 First, you’ll need to set up an Australian Business Number (ABN) which you can do via the Australian Business Register (ABR).
-You’ll also need to make sure you have a Tax File Number (TFN).These are some of the things you’ll need to be legally practicing business, or could end up with some hefty penalties.
-For a deeper dive, read more on the essentials for running your own business and startup essentials.
+You’ll also need to make sure you have a Tax File Number (TFN).These are some of the things you’ll need to be a legally practicing business, or you could end up with some hefty penalties.
+For a deeper dive, read up on the essentials for running your own business and checkout some startup fundamentals.

 2. Decide on your hours

-If you’re coupling freelance work with another job, make sure you’re dedicating a reasonable number of hours to your freelance projects without neglecting the time you need for essentials like sleeping, eating and exercise.
+If you’re coupling freelance work with another job, make sure you’re dedicating a reasonable number of hours to your freelance projects without neglecting the time you need for other indispensable things like sleeping, eating and exercise.
 Plan your work week so you have at least one full day of rest, otherwise you’re going to burn out pretty quickly.
 Don’t push yourself to work overtime if you can help it.
 It’s not a great habit to get into.

 3. Pick your workplace

 A lot of freelance work will probably begin in the comfort of your bed wired into a laptop at an odd hour.
 Keeping this up isn’t sustainable and can have pretty dramatic negative effects on your health.
 It’s too easy to be connected all the time with a smartphone in your pocket, so you’ll need to learn to switch off from work and switch off from your personal life when you need to.
-The line between these two things can be pretty blurry if you’ve got no one to answer to and most of your work happens at home.
+The line between these two things can be pretty blurry if you’ve got no one to keep you accountable and most of your work happens at home.
 It takes practice to keep your personal stuff and work stuff separate.
 A local café with Wi-Fi or even a public library can be great pseudo-workplaces unless you need something more permanent or with particular facilities.
-The Fetch have a great guide to start your search for a co-working space to suit your needs.
+The Fetch have a great guide to start your search for a co-working space that suits your needs.

 4. Get ready as if you were going to an office

-To get you into a productive mindset you need remove homeliness from wherever you’re getting work done (kind of similar to the point above).
+To get you into a productive mindset you need to remove absolute comfort from wherever you’re getting work done (kind of similar to the point above).
 Get showered, put on a fresh outfit and try to leave the house (or whatever shape your workplace takes) a couple of times during the day to stretch your legs and get some air.
 This mode of preparation will set you up for premium productivity, and help to separate your personal life from your professional one.
 Start some good habits and this will help you to develop a routine.